-HBO Go went for a way, way more detailed approach with their content pages.
+On HBO Go, we see a way, way more detailed approach with content pages.
 Displaying additional information like ratings for each episode, detailed cast & crew, as well as awards and accolades, their content pages look extremely full.
 For some, this may come off as cluttered.

-Since the page is already filled with text, the CTA and navigation buttons can’t afford to take up much space.
-Their circular progress indicator is combined with the Play icon on the content’s featured image, the tiny Download button sits under either the featured image or the content summary, and the season selection buttons are compressed to take up minimal space.
+Since text already fills the page, CTA and navigation buttons can’t afford to take up much space.
+HBO combined their circular progress indicator with their Play icon on the content’s featured image; squeezed the tiny Download buttons under the featured images and content summaries; and compressed the season selection buttons to take up minimal space.

 Despite the packed layout, however, HBO Go does a good job grouping similar buttons together with color — sky blue for main CTA buttons like Play and Download, and royal blue for expansion buttons like More and See All.
 This subtle detail retains the order in their layout.

 Disclaimer: Due to restrictions from the Digital Rights Management, screenshots in this section are from web clients.

 On Netflix, the playback speed control where users can choose to stream at 0.5x, 0.75x, 1x, 1.25x, or 1.5x, is an especially useful function for users with blindness and deafness.
 Those who are hard of hearing and rely heavily on reading subtitles may take a longer time on dialogues, while according to a study on human listening rates, those who are visually impaired are likely to process speech at higher speeds and thus may prefer faster playback.
 This simple feature is a big win for accessibility.